Australian aboriginal flag - In recognition of the original custodians of my country, and the Australian flag

 Likewise I encourage all users of material from this site and of those sites linked from here to always consider legal and ethical obligations when copying such material.
 Always attribute credits where they are available.

 This site is 'paid advertising free'.
-I do however provide links to the sites of those who's material I have found helpful in carrying out my studies and setting up this site.
+I do however provide links to the sites of those whose material I have found helpful in carrying out my studies and setting up this site.
 My inclusion of them is in the form of information only, and in no way constitutes an absolute endorsement of their products or services.

 [ top ]